-According to the table 29% of the respondents strongly agreed that Students fail chemistry because of overcrowded classes, 42% agreed while 11.1% strongly disagreed and 18% of the respondents disagreed.
+According to the table 29% of the respondents strongly agreed that Students fail mathematics because of overcrowded classes.
+42% agreed while 11.1% strongly disagreed and 18% of the respondents disagreed.

-28% of the respondents strongly agreed that the curriculum contributes to students poor performance in math., 28% agreed, 22.2% strongly disagreed and 22.2 % of the respondents disagreed.
+28% of the respondents strongly agreed that the curriculum contributes to students poor performance in math..
+28% agreed.
+22.2% strongly disagreed and 22.2 % of the respondents disagreed.